root1307/mr_fotis/README.md

    ```bash
    ./model_fotis.AppImage
    ```
-3. On first run, place your `wizardcoder-python-7b-v1.0.Q4_K_M.gguf` model inside a folder named `models` next to the AppImage or in `~/.config/SmartShellAI/models/`.
+3. On first run, SmartShell AI will automatically download the `wizardcoder-python-7b-v1.0.Q4_K_M.gguf` model if it is not found (internet connection required).
+Alternatively, you can place your model file inside a folder named `models` next to the AppImage or in `~/.config/SmartShellAI/models/` to avoid downloading.

 ## Running from source on Linux or Windows
 1. Clone this repository: